-By bringing the Sustainable Development Goals (SDGs) into effect in January 2016, the United Nations along with the support of all the member countries made a decisive commitment to sustainable development and green growth in the world.
+By bringing the Sustainable Development Goals (SDGs) into effect in January 2016, the United Nations along with the support of all the member countries made a decisive commitment to sustainable development in the world.

 India has been instrumental in the development of the SDGs.
 It was one of the 40 countries that volunteered to take part in the Voluntary National Reviews (VNRs) at the High Level Political Forum (HLPF).
 Many of India’s policies, especially those pertaining to poverty reduction, access to energy and social inclusion, directly align with SDGs.

 The Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA) has generated over 2 billion person-days of employment during 2016-17 alone, largely for the disadvantaged sections of society[ii] in rural India, which is in lines with SDG 1: End Poverty in All its Forms Everywhere.
 The Saubhagya scheme which promises electricity for all, including free electricity to beneficiaries indentified under Socio-Economic and Caste Census (SECC), is in line with SDG 7: Clean and Affordable Energy.

 India continues to develop and implement policies in lines of SDGs.
 Recently, NITI Aayog, the Government of India think-tank responsible for SDG implementation in India, released an SDG Index, assessing the status of each state with respect to different SDG Indicators.